-Macron ally Griveaux withdraws from Paris mayor race after sex scandal

-PARIS (Reuters) - Benjamin Griveaux, French President Emmanuel Macron’s preferred candidate to become the Mayor of Paris, withdrew his candidacy on Friday following what he said were “ignoble attacks” on his private life relating to internet leaks over sexual material.

-Griveaux, a close Macron ally and a former government spokesman, was central to Macron’s bid to control Paris City Hall to build a local power base for his party.
+Macron's candidate for Paris mayor quits over sexting row

+PARIS (Reuters) - French President Emmanuel Macron suffered a setback on Friday when one of his closest lieutenants, Benjamin Griveaux, pulled out of the race to become mayor of Paris after it was alleged he sent sexual images to a woman who is not his wife.

-“I have decided to withdraw my candidacy from the municipal election,” Griveaux said in a televised address.
+“I have decided to withdraw my candidacy from the municipal election,” said Griveaux.

 “For more than a year my family and I were subjected to defamatory, false statements, anonymous attacks, the disclosure of private and stolen conversations and death threats,” he said.